 In October 2001, an international team led by Lockheed Martin was awarded the contract to build JSF.
-An initial 22 aircraft (13 flying test aircraft and eight ground-test aircraft) will be built in the programme's system development and demonstration (SDD) phase.
-Flight testing will be carried out at Edwards Air Force Base, California, and Naval Air Station, Patuxent River, Maryland.
+An initial 22 aircraft (13 flying test aircraft and eight ground-test aircraft) are built in the programme’s system development and demonstration (SDD) phase.
+Flight testing was carried out at Edwards Air Force Base, California, and Naval Air Station, Patuxent River, Maryland.

 By the end of 2006, Australia, Canada, the Netherlands and the UK had signed the MoU for the F-35 Production, Sustainment and Follow-on Development (PSFD) phase.